genepi/haplocheck/README.md

     firefox results/report/report.html

 ## verifyBamID Comparison
-The [HTML Report](https://github.com/genepi/haplocheck/blob/master/test-data/contamination/1000G/all/report.html) includes 119 samples with a level > 0.
-Using the same filter as verifyBamID (contamination level > 3 %, WGS proxy = true), only 3 samples showing a higher level than 3 % (HG01668: 4.1%; NA20877:4.8%).
+The [HTML Report](https://github.com/genepi/haplocheck/blob/master/test-data/contamination/1000G/all/report.html) detects 119 contaminated samples based on mtDNA only.
+Using the same filter as verifyBamID (contamination level > 3 %), only 2 samples showing a higher level than 3 % (HG01668: 4.1%; NA20877:4.8%).
 The levels between Haplocheck and verifyBamID correlate with a Pearson of 70 %.

 ## Use Haplocheck
 We provide haplocheck as a standalone pipeline and as a [cloud web service](https://mitoverse.i-med.ac.at).